storage_engine

 Usage

-• colcompress for column-oriented compressed storage with vectorized execution, min/max pruning, and parallel scans.
+• colcompress for column-oriented compressed storage with vectorized filtering, vectorized aggregation, parallel scans, and stripe/chunk min/max pruning.

-• rowcompress for row-batch compression with parallel scans.
+• rowcompress for row-batch compression with parallel scans, index scans, and batch metadata.

 CREATE EXTENSION storage_engine;